xrpronin17/xrpl-dev-portal/content/references/xrp-ledger-toml.md

 ---
 # xrp-ledger.toml File

-If you run an XRP Ledger validator or use the XRP Ledger for your business, you can provide information about your usage of the XRP Ledger to the world in a machine-readable **`xrp-ledger.toml`** file.
-Scripts and applications can use the information contained in your `xrp-ledger.toml` file to better understand and represent you in the XRP Ledger.
+If you run an XRP Ledger validator or use the XRP Ledger for your business, you can provide information about your usage of the XRP Ledger to the world in a machine-readable **<span class="code-snippet">xrp-ledger.toml</span>** file.
+Scripts and applications can use the information contained in your <span class="code-snippet">xrp-ledger.toml</span> file to better understand and represent you in the XRP Ledger.
 In some cases, humans may also find it useful to read the same file.

-One of the primary use cases for the `xrp-ledger.toml` file is [domain verification](#domain-verification).
+One of the primary use cases for the <span class="code-snippet">xrp-ledger.toml</span> file is [domain verification](#domain-verification).

 #### Notational Conventions